azdevs/desert-rustaceans/README.md

 ## Talk Ideas

 Want to give a talk at our meetup?
 Want to hear more about a particular topic?
-Here are some topic ideas to ...
+Here are some topic ideas ...

 * wasm
 * embedded